-Constraints addressed Constraints Treatments Social / cultural / religious The stakeholders are concerned that the land their ancestors reclaimed from the sea might be taken back again.
+Constraints Treatments Social / cultural / religious The stakeholders are concerned that the land their ancestors reclaimed from the sea might be taken back again.
 Furthermore, the stakeholders feared that current flood protection structures would be endangered by new developments such as water retention areas.
 Provide a platform for direct knowledge exchange between different stakeholders and scientists and joint development of land management options, ensuring active participation in transparent decision-making, and providing positive outcomes for all participants.
 Institutional Disagreement between different sectors.
 Consensus finding through a participatory process.
 Financial The land used as a retention area is partially available for other land use.
 High costs for construction and development of retention area.
 Explanation of benefits provided by nature (ecosystem services).
 Calculation of expected costs without changes in land management such as increased pumping costs.

-Stakeholders / target groups Approach costs met by: Government (Federal Ministry of 100% Education and Research, BMBF) SLM specialists politicians / planners land users, Total 100% / agricultural decision groups advisors Annual budget for SLM component: US\$ 10,000-100,000
+Stakeholders / target groups Approach costs met by: Government (Federal Ministry of Education and Research, BMBF) 100% planners SLM specialists / agricultural advisors politicians / decision makers land users, groups Total Annual budget for SLM component: 100% US\$ 10,000-100,000

 Decisions on choice of the Technology: Mainly by SLM specialists with consultation of land users.
 Decisions on method of implementing the Technology: Mainly by land users supported by SLM specialists.